MIRA-KUMAR/Leetcode-Learning/README.md

 A leaf is a node with no children.

+# LeetCode 118.
+Pascal's Triangle

+Given an integer numRows, return the first numRows of Pascal's triangle.

+In Pascal's triangle, each number is the sum of the two numbers directly above it as shown:

 # LeetCode 121: Best Time to Buy and Sell Stock

 You are given an array prices where prices[i] is the price of a given stock on the ith day.